-When a friend or family member is in hospital, it can be worrying.
+When your partner, friend or family member is in the maternity hospital, it can be both exciting and on occasions worrying.

-Families, carers and friends have a role in supporting us to plan and deliver person-centred, safe and effective care.
+Partners, families, carers and friends have a role in supporting us to plan and deliver person-centred, safe and effective care.